 Tiering data on read-write volumes

-Cloud Volumes ONTAP can tier cold data on read-write volumes to cost-effective object storage, freeing up the performance tier for hot data.
+Cloud Volumes ONTAP can tier inactive data on read-write volumes to cost-effective object storage, freeing up the performance tier for hot data.

 In the working environment, create a new volume or change the tier of an existing volume: